About Fatima

 Co-Founder & Chief Operating Officer, Green Squash Consulting

-Provide diverse array of consulting services including government relations, public affairs, communications, campaign strategy, strategic planning, organizational development & restructuring, talent recruitment, executive searches, leadership transitions, and development.
-Clients include: government agencies, universities, non-profit organizations, hospitals, foundations, small businesses, unions, and political campaigns.
-Focus on clients with racial, gender, economic justice visions and missions.
+Provide diverse array of consulting services including fundraising & development, capacity building, organizational restructuring, program evaluation & improvement, government relations, financial management, public affairs, communications, talent recruitment, and leadership transitions.
+Clients include: government agencies, non-profit organizations, universities, public hospitals, foundations, small businesses, and unions.
+Focus on clients with environmental, racial, gender, economic justice visions and missions.

 2016-2019